Healthdirect Free Australian health advice you can count on.

 What is tramadol used for?

-Tramadol is used for the short-term relief of moderate to severe pain.
+Tramadol is used for the short-term relief of severe pain.
 It should only be used when other forms of non-opioid pain relief have not been successful in managing pain or are not tolerated.

 Tramadol is not usually recommended for the treatment of chronic (long-term) pain.